-L.A Park vs. La Parka
+L.A.
+Park vs. La Parka

 There’s a sad, sad alternate universe out there where lucha fans have only had the privilege to see one luchador known as La Parka.
 Thankfully, in this great world, we’ve got two.
-Yes, since the 1990s, lucha libre has given us two La Parkas, one who has electrified wrestling fans both in Mexico and the United States on route to having one of the greatest careers in wrestling history, and one who carried on the original’s legacy after leaving Mexico to become one of AAA’s top stars.
+Yes, since the 1990s, lucha libre has given us two La Parkas: one who has electrified wrestling fans both in Mexico and the United States en route to having one of the greatest careers in wrestling history, and one who carried on the original’s legacy after leaving Mexico to become one of AAA’s top stars.

 This is a close one.
-The second La Parka has made a career even to this day on his larger than life charisma, continuing to entertain with his antics even as he’s toned down his in ring style.
-The problem; his predecessor is the guy who used a chair as a guitar, did one of the most famous dances in Monday Night War history and was so colorful that there are people who never or hardly watched WCW that still talk about him.
-Hell, there’s a British dude named Oliver reading this column now that marks out just at the mere mention of L.A.
+The second La Parka has made a career even to this day on his larger-than-life charisma, continuing to entertain with his antics even as he’s toned down his in-ring style.
+The problem: His predecessor is the guy who used a chair as a guitar, did one of the most famous dances in Monday Night War history, and was so colorful that there are people who never or hardly watched WCW that still talk about him.
+Hell, there’s a British dude named Oliver reading this article now that marks out just at the mere mention of L.A.
 Park’s name.

 If Parka had trouble competing in the first category, wait till you see the uphill battle he has here.
 I’ve been known to be rough on Parka at times, but during his peak, the guy was capable of having solid matches.
-The problem is just that though; his matches were never better than solid and frequently had to involve more shenanigans than Hot Shots!
-And Hot Shots!
+The problem is just that, though; his matches were never better than solid and frequently had to involve more shenanigans than Hot Shots! and Hot Shots!
 Part Deux combined!

 It’s here that Parka comes out looking great.
-Since the first Triplemania in 1993 La Parka has headlined six of AAA’s biggest event, second only to Cibernetico (who has headlined seven) and four more times than Park has.
+Since the first Triplemania in 1993, La Parka has headlined six of AAA’s biggest event, second only to Cibernetico (who has headlined seven) and four more times than Park has.
 That doesn’t even include all the other AAA events he’s headlined or the record five Rey de Reyes titles he’s won.

 US Crossover Appeal